salmedina/SatelliteImageryTool/README.md

 # Satellite Imagery Tool

-This tool is intended to be used to show satellite images from a search term for a certain location.
+This tool shows satellite images based on a search term and a certain location.

-For example, you could search for **Monuments** located on **Washington, D.C.** and the tools will display all the monuments found within a 10 Km radius.
+For example, you could search for **Monuments** located on **Washington, D.C.** and the tool will display all the monuments found within a 10 Km radius.

 ![GUI Sample](images/MonumentSatelliteSearch.png)